Apprenticeships explained

 What is an apprenticeship?

-An important part of apprenticeships is that 20% of learning must take place ‘off-the-job.
-This means the apprentice completes a structured syllabus of learning supported by an apprenticeship provider.
+An important part of apprenticeships is that the equivalent of at least 6 hours per week of training must take place ‘off-the-job'.
+This means the apprentice completes a structured syllabus of learning supported by an apprenticeship provider, away from the workplace.

 Benefits of apprenticeships